-X. Defendants' Affirmative Defenses
+X. DEFENDANTS' AFFIRMATIVE DEFENSES

 Defendants have asserted multiple affirmative defenses for which they bear the burden of proof.
 (Evid.
 Code § 500.)
 Defendants have abandoned all affirmative defenses that were raised in their answer but not identified in the Joint Statement of Controverted Facts.
 Further, they forfeited all affirmative defenses not pled in their answer.
-(California Acad. of Sciences v.
+(California Acad, of Sciences v.
 County of Fresno (1987) 192 Cal.App.3d 1436, 1442.)
-For the reasons set forth below, the Court finds that Defendants have failed to prove their affirmative defenses they did not abandon or forfeit by preponderance of evidence.
+For the reasons set forth below, the Court finds that Defendants have failed to prove their affirmative defenses they did not abandon or forfeit by a preponderance of the evidence.